49713 Designing for the Internet of Things

 The approach uses two fairies.
 The first fairy sits by your plant, leaning back on its stem.
 Its wings are embedded with flex sensors that are able to detect when your plant begins to wilt.
 The second fairy hangs out by the magical light, looking down at the plant, making sure that it is getting enough light.
 This fairy has a photoresistor in its hat that can measure the brightness around your plant.

-If you believe (and I mean really believe), these garden fairies will turn your home into a magical forest of mystical creatures
+believe), these garden fairies will turn your home into a magical forest of

 I started off this project with a photoresistor and flex sensor to record light and water levels through wilting.
 I set up my circuit and code to record sensor inputs from both the photoresistor and flex sensor and convert them into outputs measured through LED lights.
 I then attached a piezo buzzer to create a sound output for when the photoresistor reaches a low (dark) value.
 In order to link the flex sensor to an alert system, I created an applet in IFTTT that linked Particle to Slack.
 Whenever the flex sensor reaches a dangerously low value, it sends an alert to Slack.